CARA-ch/ch-emed-epr/input/pagecontent/guidance_comments.md

 All comments (attached to the observation or to the changed medication statement or request) are added to the target of the PADV:
 - If the PADV targets a treatment plan: all comments are attached to the treatment (globally).
-- If the PADV targets a prescription or dispense: all comments are attached to the treatment instance of the targetted prescription or dispense.
+- If the PADV targets a prescription or dispense: all comments are attached to the treatment instance of the targeted prescription or dispense.

 ## PMLC Result